 Added as the top priority the main task that was part of this ticket when we designed this project (and that justified the time budget I requested): it won't magically happen for free :)

 Actually I don't know how you rank #6485 since you did not put it on the list, it has no "Deliverable for" and it's not marked as a blocker of this ticket.
 I'll start working on this ticket tomorrow so it's kinda urgent that you tell me.
 In doubt, if I don't get an answer by then, I'll start working on #15259 which is a must anyway.

-#28 Updated by intrigeri about 1 year ago
+#28 Updated by intrigeri almost 2 years ago

 - Everything I had to do is done including all SHOULD items and all-but-one MAY items: